World powers call for calm as India and Pakistan trade fire in Kashmir

 Flights from the Middle East and India were also affected.
 Air Canada said on Wednesday it has temporarily suspended service to India.

-Migrant workers were fleeing India’s Jammu and Kashmir and tourist arrivals have fallen to a trickle due to the conflict, badly hurting businesses in the Himalayan region known for its scenic beauty and fruit harvests.

-Reporting by Alasdair Pal and Fayaz Bukhari, additional reporting by Panarat Thepgumpanat and Michelle Nicholls; Editing by Stephen Coates and Michael Perry
+Reporting by Alasdair Pal, Fayaz Bukhari and Abu Arqam Naqash, additional reporting by Panarat Thepgumpanat and Michelle Nicholls; Editing by Michael Perry and Simon Cameron-Moore